Feature request #8725

 If you wanted to experiment with this, there's code for checking the size of a feature in mm in QgsPalLayerSettings::checkMinimumSizeMM .
 I had a quick play here https://github.com/nyalldawson/QGIS/commit/27a42e11b31521a521f8435fc4e82d75568c97cb (no gui, hard coded to a minimum size of 2mm) which yielded some benefit.
 This was done in QgsVectorLayer::drawRendererV2, I think moving it further up the chain could improve the performance some more.

-#119 Updated by Alvaro Huarte almost 11 years ago
+#119 Updated by Alvaro Huarte about 11 years ago

 Nyall Dawson wrote: